spensermorgan/pdsnd_github/README.md

 ### Files used
 The code references .csv files containing bikeshare data however they are not included on this git since they are available elsewhere.
 Included files are bikeshare.py, .gitignore, and README.md.

-### Credits
+### Credits and thanks
 Credit where due to the materials provided by the Udacity PDSND program and suggested affiliate links.
 Thank you for the helpful resources.
+I really enjoyed the course.